bellalalala07/Assignment1/README.md

 ```

 User input for login:

 Please enter your username: (Enter username)
 Please enter your password: (Enter password)

 User input for register:

 Create username: (Enter new username)
 Create password: (Enter new password)

 Option 2:

 Enter your flight number: (Enter flight number from flight list)

 Option 3:

 Search for flight, city...: (Enter valid input from flight list)

 Option 4:

 All information from flight list would be displayed.

 Option 5:

+Enter Airline: (Enter new airline)
+Enter Flight Number: (Enter new flight no)
+Enter Gate Number: (Enter new gate no)
+Enter Departure City: (Enter new depature city)
+Enter Destination: (Enter new destination)
+Enter Date (YYYY-MM-DD): (Enter new date)
+Enter Time: (Enter new time)
+Enter Status: (Enter new status)

 Option 6:

 Enter the flight number to edit status: (Enter flight number from flight list)
 Enter the new status: (Enter new status)